RENCI-NRIG/chaos-jungle/TC/README.md

 ## References

-For kernel compatibility, consult this document: https://wiki.linuxfoundation.org/networking/netem
+For more information, consult this document: https://wiki.linuxfoundation.org/networking/netem